“This country never ceases to amaze me.”

 2. Go to Quito.
 Here you’ll find the largest selection and the highland people in Ecuador are renowned locally for taking better care of their cars (and belongings in general) than the coastal people in Ecuador.
 Plus, it helps that the car hasn’t been eroded by the salty, ocean air.

-3. Skip the used car lots.
+3. Skip the used car lots, better use Scrap My Car Ottawa and similar services, they always have tings to offer.
 I went to about 10 and they were an enormous waste of time if you are looking for something very specific.
 Chances are they won’t have it, or if they do, the deal isn’t that great or the car is not in very good condition.

 4. Visit the car fairs.
 In Ecuador, these fairs are open to not only dealers but the public too.
 The most popular ones are in POMASQUI near Quito on the road to the Mitad del Mundo and GUAMANI exiting the south of Quito on the Panamericana on Saturdays and Sundays from 9a-5p.